gomeslucasm/Loudspeaker-Frequency-Response/README.md

 ## How to use

+In the repository there is an example file (example.m) that contains a processing script for a real measurement of a loudspeaker.

 - Impulse response:

 ```
 % Calculating impulse response
 Response = FrequencyResponse('Time',Measure,'Signal',Excitation_signal,'Type',Near or Far,...
-                      'T_win',Time length to cut the signal after the maximum peak);
+                      'T_win',Time length to cut the signal after the maximum peak,'Fs',Sampling Rate);

 ```

 A time data vector or an itaAudio is accepted as the 'time' and 'signal' input parameter.